hengshuaiyao/HengshuaiYao.github.io/README.md

 I think people with 20+ or 30+ papers in a single conference (one year!) should carefully think about whether it is a good thing to do or not.
 You guys are all leaders of our community.
 We follow you.
 We cite you.
 We hope you create and improve our publication and review system.

 What kind of contributions could one make across 30 submissions, with the same deadline?

+I'm far from someone who can tell this.
+However, as a mid aged researcher, I'm really worried about this.
+I've reviewed so many DRL papers that either reinvent well-known algorithms (sometimes without citing the results in reinforcement learning), or doing empirical works with neural networks without asking interesting questions and not much thinking; etc. If everyone aims to publish **as many papers** like this (hopefully not in whatever ways), without aiming to solve fundamental problems and spending years of invetigation into relevant literature, the **real AI research** is going to be killed by our literature.

 ---